 Even people with “normal” glucose levels may be at higher risk of health problems than they realize because of frequent glucose spikes and dips or elevated fasting glucose, even if in the normal range.
 Your optimal glucose levels depend on many individual factors, and setting those ranges should include a discussion with your healthcare provider.

 The studies show that keeping your blood glucose in the normal range is important, but also that preventing too many spikes and dips are key to maintaining your health.
 A personalized dietary and lifestyle plan that promotes metabolic health should also accomplish three main goals:

 - Keep glucose levels as stable as possible and minimize swings in glucose throughout the day

 - Try to keep fasting glucose in the low end of the “normal” range

-Figuring out which diet and lifestyle choices will allow you to achieve these goals is an iterative process; there is no one-size-fits-all plan that works for everyone to keep blood glucose in their optimal range.
+Figuring out which diet and lifestyle choices will allow you to achieve these goals is an iterative process; no one-size-fits-all plan works for everyone to keep blood glucose in their optimal range.
 Continuous glucose monitoring can help you establish your optimal diet and lifestyle choices by serving as a continuous feedback mechanism, closing the loop between specific actions and the body’s reaction, and paving the way for improved current and future health.